tiffanymonroe/wdi-remote-gizmo/unit_4/w11d03/morning_exercise/D3/README.md

 ## Bonus Make Your Own Scatter plot

 Plans are in the works to buld a new Millinuim Falcon!
 The old one was great!
 But had way too much leg room for humans!
 You are in charge of presenting data on the heights of humans found in Star Wars.
-This data is available in JSON format at the [swapi.co api]('https://swapi.co/api/people/1?format=json')
+This data is available in JSON format at the [swapi api]('https://swapi.co/api/people/1?format=json')

 Make a fetch request to get the JSON.